crowdsourcing-class/crowdsourcing-class.github.io/assignment1.md

   An alternative to Crowdworkers is Greasy Fork, which can help get information on your overall hourly wage as well as different requesters' hourly wages.
 Here are [instructions](https://greasyfork.org/en/help/installing-user-scripts) on how to get a web extension for your browser to load the Greasy Fork script, and here's a [link](https://greasyfork.org/en/scripts/31108-mturk-hourly) to download the script.
 Once you have the script loaded, you should be able to see hourly wage information on your mechanical turk [dashboard](https://worker.mturk.com/dashboard) page.
 On the dashboard, click on a given date, and you should be able to see the HIT(s) that you did, what their rewards were, and what their hourly wages are.

+- **After loading Greasy Fork, why are all the hourly wages on the MTurk dashboard listed as N/A?**

+  Greasy Fork does not track previous tasks.
+It will give an associated hourly wage to the tasks you complete after enabling the feature.

 </div>
 </div>